Is design your hobby?

 The word contract can be a scary word to some but we are most likely going to be strangers from the internet.
 A contract covers what the project is, who either party is, what the payment arrangement will be, estimated time, and other things about the project.
 Both people are protected.

-*The scheduler will check your timezone which you can change.
-I am located in New Brunswick Canada.
+*The scheduler will check your timezone which you can change. zjFineDesign is located in New Brunswick, Canada.